1988 Summer Olympics boycott

 The boycott of the 1988 Summer Olympic Games in Seoul followed four years after the Soviet-led boycott of the 1984 Summer Olympic Games in Los Angeles.
-The boycott involved seven socialist countries: North Korea and four of its allies, Cuba, Ethiopia, Nicaragua, and Madagascar, all of whom withdrew specifically in protest against North Korea's failure to secure a role as co-host of the Games, along with the Seychelles and Albania, who did not offer reasons for their absence.
+The boycott involved seven socialist countries: North Korea and four of its allies, Cuba, Ethiopia, Nicaragua, and Madagascar, all of whom withdrew specifically in protest against North Korea's failure to secure a role as co-host of the Games; and the Seychelles and Albania, who did not offer reasons for their absence.

+North Korea had sought a co-hosting role ever since Seoul was selected in 1981 as host city for the 1988 Summer Olympics, and to that end, the International Olympic Committee (IOC) and South Korea engaged the North in negotiations on the logistical matters involved in lending a minimum number of events from the Summer Games to North Korea.
+As negotiations wore on howeverwith the North vacillating on how many events they sought to co-host, and the IOC's receipt of private assurances of Soviet attendancethe IOC and South Korea found that they "needed talks more than they needed an agreement".
+That failure to secure an agreement prompted North Korea and four of its allies to boycott the Games.

-Occurring during the closing years of the Cold War, the boycott represented a fracturing of the Eastern Bloc, with a preponderance of Bloc countries choosing to attend the Seoul Olympics rather than supporting North Korea.
+Coming at a time during the waning years of the Cold War, the boycott represented a fracturing of the Eastern Bloc alliance, with a preponderance of Bloc countries choosing to attend the Seoul Olympics rather than support North Korea.
+The following year North Korea hosted its own sporting event, the 13th World Festival of Youth and Students, in Pyongyang.